elizabethgarza/Spanish-Diacriticizer/README.md

 - **Mellizas** refer to fraternal token twins like  {*el*, *él*}.
 While most of these words are homographs (words that have different pronunciations for the same spelling like *live*), this term is useful for this project because a few mellizas are homophones (words that have the same pronunciation, but different meanings) like {*si*, *sí*}, {*cómo*, *como*} and {*sólo*, *solo*}.
 In sum, the elements within melliza sets can be formally defined as--

-  *{x | x is a word that if undiacriticized would look identical to all other x’s}
+  *{x | x is a word that if undiacriticized would look identical to all other undiacriticized x’s}.*

---meaning that all mellizas would look identical if they appeared in their undiacriticized forms.

 - **Undiacriticized tokens** refer to tokens that never have diacritics, like {*libro*, *perro*, *gato*, *el*, *esta*...}, which includes undiacriticized mellizas.